kyma-project/examples/loki/README.md

 You install the Loki stack with a Helm upgrade command, which installs the chart if not present yet.

-You can choose between an installation based on [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/), which is the log collector recommended by Loki and provides a ready-to-use setup.
+You can either choose an installation based on [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/), which is the log collector recommended by Loki and provides a ready-to-use setup.
 Alternatively, you can use Kyma's LogPipeline feature based on Fluent Bit.

-The Helm chart supports the deployment of Grafana as well, but is disabled by default.
+The Helm chart supports the deployment of Grafana as well, but it's disabled by default.
 Because Grafana provides a very good Loki integration, you might want to install it as well.

 In any case, you can either use the [loki-values.yaml](./loki-values.yaml) provided in this `loki` folder, which contains customized settings deviating from the default settings, or create your own `values.yaml` file.